 A battle for feeling grounded

-Many people experience the feeling of ‘spacing out’ from time to time.
-This mental ‘pause’ can cause people to lose orientation with their surroundings a few minutes (or longer) of the day.
+Many people experience the feeling of “spacing out” from time to time.
+This mental “pause” can cause people to lose orientation with their surroundings for a few minutes (or longer) throughout the day.
+These symptoms can become extreme and happen frequently.
+When they do, it can be scary and debilitating.

-While daydreaming is common and perfectly normal, someone with a dissociative disorder might experience such a significant loss of touch with reality that they lose full days or weeks from their memory.
+Spacing out here and there is common and perfectly normal.
+However, someone with a dissociative disorder might experience such a significant loss of touch with reality that they lose full days or weeks from their memory.

 Dissociation is a way the brain protects itself by disengaging from the present.
 When a person experiences a triggering situation, they may mentally remove themselves from the psychological harm that they are experiencing.

 Dissociating can be as simple as ‘spacing out’ in some cases, but it’s not just daydreaming.
-Dissociation is a learned coping strategy to deal with trauma where one detaches themselves from reality-willingly or unwillingly.
-The idea is that if you’re not ‘present’, you can't get hurt.
+Dissociation is a learned coping strategy to deal with trauma where someone detaches themself from reality, willingly or unwillingly.
+The idea is that if you’re not “present”, you can't get hurt.

 Common symptoms of dissociation include:

-No matter how big or small, traumas can affect people in many different ways.
-Dissociative disorders are responses to traumatic events or periods in a person’s life.
-These events can include circumstances like a car crash, arguments, war, or any number of stimuli that are too overwhelming for the brain to cope with.
+No matter how big or small, traumas can affect people in profound ways.
+Dissociative disorders are created as a response to traumatic events or periods in a person’s life.
+These events can include circumstances like a car crash, parental stress, war, or any number of stressors that are too overwhelming for the brain to cope with.

 Dissociative disorders are often found in people who have experienced long-term childhood trauma.
 Dissociative disorders may share similar causes and symptoms, but they present themselves in different ways.

-These lapses in memory can last anywhere from a few hours to several years, and may not even develop for quite some time after the trauma.
+These memory lapses can last anywhere from a few hours to several years, and may not even develop for quite some time after the trauma.

-Dissociative fugue is a type of amnesia that is far more rare, and generally only caused by exceptionally severe trauma.
+Dissociative fugue is a type of amnesia that is rarer, and generally only caused by exceptionally severe trauma.
 People with dissociative fugue have no memory of who they are or anything about their lives.
-Again, this might only last a few hours, but, on occasion, it can last several months.
+Again, this might only last a few hours, but on occasion, it can last several months.

 Some symptoms of DID line up with dissociative amnesia, such as the loss of memory for large periods of time.
-This usually happens while another identity is present.
-These two dissociative disorders often coexist.
+This happens while another identity is presenting.

 Also referred to as DDD, this disorder has two major parts.
 They can occur together or individually.

 Someone experiencing depersonalization might think that they are out of place in the world.
-They may feel as though they are ‘outside themselves looking in,’ where they observe thoughts and emotions rather than experience them.
+They may feel as though they are ‘outside themselves looking in’.
+They observe thoughts and emotions rather than experience them.

-This part of DDD happens when the world around you just ‘feels wrong.’
+This part of DDD occurs when the world around you just ‘feels wrong.’
 Perhaps everything seems too slow or too fast, or you get the sensation that you are in a dream.
-If the reality surrounding you feels ‘off,’ you are experiencing derealization.
-This can refer to people as well as an overall environment.
+If the reality surrounding you feels ‘wrong,’ you may be experiencing derealization.
+This can refer to people as well as the overall environment.

 Someone with DDD may experience depersonalization and derealization at the same time, at separate moments, or one without the other.
 Some triggers can cause episodes of DDD, but some people experience it continuously for an extended period of time.